There is someone lies dead in the bushes,

 out, and that she wanted me

-to publicise her scrapbook as reporter
+to publicise her scrapbook: the reporter

 who does not bow to pleb nor bourgeoisie.